This page, strawberries for gout, was last reviewed, or updated, on 15 March 2017

 Are there modern testimonials to strawberries for gout treatment ?
 I have seen a few.
 I seem to remember one where the fellow said he went to the refridgerator (refrigerator) for a bowl of strawberries whenever he felt a gout attack coming on, and the feeling went away after eating them.
 The kind of story you read about cherries, cherry juice and dried cherries.

-In another account, cherries didn't work, and neither did drug medications, but strawberries did.
-Others talk of eating strawberries to deal with a gout attack's pain.
+In another account, cherries didn't work, and neither did drug medications, but surprisingly strawberries did.
+Other gouty men and womenfolk talk of eating strawberries to deal with a gout attack's pain.
 You can hear the joy in the written words.
-Yet other people don't expect a complete cure from strawberries but believe strawberries help in managing gout attacks.
+Yet others don't expect a complete cure from strawberries, but think strawberries help in managing gout attacks.

 How much should you eat?
 This is a very individual-specific question, so discuss it with your doctor first, but a bowl a day to start with seems reasonable, although strawberries are a food that many are allergic to.
 If you're on a diet, you can fit them into the diet's rules, and make their Vitamin C content part of a daily 500 mg target for Vitamin C. Something that Linnaeus didn't know when he advocated strawberries for gout.